jhauberg/lext/README.md

 [![code style: compliant](https://img.shields.io/badge/code%20style-compliant-000000.svg)](https://github.com/jhauberg/comply)

-LEXT, or Lexical Templates, is a [format](#format-specification) and zero-dependency library for recursively generating pseudo-random sequences of text that strictly adheres to a specific pattern.
+LEXT, or Lexical Templates, is a [format specification](#format-specification) and zero-dependency library for recursively generating pseudo-random sequences of text that strictly adheres to a specific pattern.

 ```lxt
 # lxt for magical weaponry